Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

 Owls are hunters and they will eat almost anything that is alive that they can hunt, even snakes.
-The size of the snake that an owl will eat will depend on how big the owl is.
+The size of the snake that different owl species eat will depend on how big the owl is.

 The Great Horned Owl, for example, will eat any snake that it is able to overpower.
-They also eat other reptiles as long as they are small to medium-sized animals that the owl can kill.
+They also eat other reptiles as long as they are small to medium-sized animals that it can kill.

 The Eastern Screech Owl is another owl that eats snakes.
-This owl will eat snakes that are found in the woods or in forests.
-The most common snake that the Eastern Screech Owl will eat is the eastern hognose snake and the Rat snake.
+It eats snakes that are found in the woods or in forests.
+The most common snake that the Eastern Screech eats is the eastern hognose snake and the Rat snake.

 The Barred Owl will eat a rat snake and a garter snake while the Burrowing Owl is known to small snakes that are on the ground.

-Other snakes that owls eat include blind snakes, ground snakes, earth snakes, and brown snakes.
+Other snakes that they eat include blind snakes, ground snakes, earth snakes, and brown snakes.
 Owls will eat snakes depending on their size and where they live.

 What do owls eat in the winter?

-Owls have a harder time finding food in the winter months, especially since they are nocturnal, which means they sleep in the day.
-Sometimes, in the winter months, many preys will sleep during the night since it is so cold out, even some of those that are usually nocturnal as well.
+They have a harder time finding food in the winter months, especially since they are nocturnal, which means they sleep in the day.
+Sometimes, in the winter months, many prey will sleep during the night since it is so cold out, even some of those that are usually nocturnal as well.

-During the winter, owls are still able to find food such as hares, birds, ducks, skunks, rabbits, possums, deer, rats, and mice, to name a few.
+During the winter, they are still able to find food such as hares, birds, ducks, skunks, rabbits, possums, rats, and mice, to name a few.

 What do owls feed their babies?

-Owls have a large range of food that they eat.
-Some of the owls eat small food and others eat larger food.
-Many owls live on insects such as moths or worms.
+They have a large range of food that they eat.
+Some eat small food and others eat larger food.
+Many live on insects such as moths or worms.

 Baby owls cannot chew their food and they have to swallow it.
 But, they cannot swallow the prey whole and it has to be pulled apart for them to eat it.
-Baby owls have to be fed small pieces of meat in order to survive.
+They have to be fed small pieces of meat in order to survive.

 The oldest baby owl is in charge of the younger babies.
-The parent owl will not feed the youngest owl until the older baby owl has eaten.
+The parent will not feed the youngest until the older baby has eaten.

-Some baby owls will eat smaller insects to survive on because they are easier for them to swallow whole and while other baby owls will be fed rodents or other meats to eat.
+Some baby owls will eat smaller insects to survive on because they are easier for them to swallow whole and while others will be fed rodents or other meats to eat.

-Depending on where the baby owl is born will depend a lot on what the owl will eat.
+Depending on where the baby owl is born will depend a lot on what they eat.
 Some of them will eat mice, while others have rabbits or grasshoppers.
 Some young owls that are able to begin hunting on their own will catch beetles that are easy to catch.
-Baby owls are also known to eat frogs, bugs and worms from gardens or other areas.
+They are also known to eat frogs, bugs, and worms from gardens or other areas.

 How do owls get their food?

-Owls are considered “birds of prey” and so they hunt other animals, as their food.
-Owls will get their food by catching their prey in their sharp talons, or claws.
-The owl will then kill their prey by biting their neck, if it is still alive after being caught.
+They are considered “birds of prey” and so they hunt other animals, as their food.
+They get their food by catching their prey in their sharp talons, or claws.
+The owl will then kill their prey by biting their neck if it is still alive after being caught.

-Since owls have such good eyesight and hearing, they are able to hear and feel the direction hat their prey is going, even in the dark.
-When an owl flies, their flying is silent and the sound of their wings are muffled because they fly on the surface of the air.
-This allows the owl to be quiet and stealth when they are hunting.
+Since they have such good eyesight and hearing, they are able to hear and feel the direction hat their prey is going, even in the dark.
+When an owl flies, their flying is silent and the sound of their wings is muffled because they fly on the surface of the air.
+This allows them to be quiet and stealth when they are hunting.

 Owls that hunt food in the water will skim over or perch close to the surface of the water and when they see a fish, they will swoop down and grab it with its talons.
-Owls can even walk on the surface of water and use this to their advantage so that they can catch snakes, fish or even frogs with this technique.
+Owls can even skim on the surface of water and use this to their advantage so that they can catch snakes, fish, or even frogs with this technique.

-Once the prey is caught, the owl will eat the prey almost immediately doing what is called “mantling,” or hiding the prey from other predators.
-Some owl will take extra food to their home and hide it until they are ready to eat again.
+Once the prey is caught, they eat the prey almost immediately doing what is called “mantling,” or hiding the prey from other predators.
+Some take extra food to their home and hide it until they are ready to eat again.

 The owl will then take its food to where it lives and it will eat the prey quickly.
-Since owls vary in sizes and locations, they will adjust their diet according to what food is available to them at the time.
+Since they vary in size and location, they will adjust their diet according to what food is available to them at the time.
 This means that if there is a lack of food, the owl will learn to eat less and wait until the food shortage picks up and then it will eat

 What do owls eat in the wild?

-There are large owls and there are small owls but one fact about owls is that they are meat eaters.
-The are considered “birds of prey” which means that they eat other animals.
-Owls are considered to be both carnivores and predators and so they will find animals in the wild that they can eat.
+There are large owls and there are small owls but one fact about them is that they are meat-eaters.
+They are considered “birds of prey” which means that they eat other animals.
+They are considered to be both carnivores and predators and so they will find animals in the wild that they can eat.

-Owls are very diverse animals and they have learned to adapt to the area that they live in.
-If they live close to the water, chances are that these owls will eat things such as crabs, fish, frogs, crawdads and more.
-Owls that live on the land will adapt to their habitat and find animals scurrying around that they can eat.
+They are very diverse animals and they have learned to adapt to the area that they live in.
+If they live close to the water, chances are that these owls will eat things such as crabs, fish, frogs, crawdads, and more.
+The ones that live on the land will adapt to their habitat and find animals scurrying around that they can eat.

-Owls hunt and kill their food and there are 216 different species of owls that have varying diets depending on their size and depending on the area that they live in.
-Since owls are nocturnal, meaning they sleep during the day, they eat other animals that are scurrying around during the night.
+They hunt and kill their food, with 216 different species of owls that have varying diets depending on their size and depending on the area that they live in.
+Since they are nocturnal, meaning they sleep during the day, they eat other animals that are scurrying around during the night.

-Owls are strong birds and they are able to eat animals that are larger than they are.
-Since the swallow their food whole, their stomach digests the parts of the animal that they need to give them nutrients and vitamins.
-Then, the owl will cough out the parts of the animal that are not useful to their body such as the claw, feathers and teeth into small balls.
-These small balls are called pellets and they are stored in a different part of the owls stomach where they will be digested at a later time.
+They are strong birds and they are able to eat animals that are larger than they are.
+Since they swallow their food whole, their stomach digests the parts of the animal that they need to give them nutrients and vitamins.
+Then, the owl will cough out the parts of the animal that are not useful to their body such as the claw, feathers, and teeth into small balls.
+These small balls are called pellets and they are stored in a different part of the owl’s stomach where they will be digested at a later time.

 Why do owls bob their heads?

-Owls move their head different directions so that they can see things around them, most of the time having to do with their prey.
-The way that the owl bobs its head helps them to understand the distance around them and helps them to be able to judge the position of other things.
+They move their head in different directions so that they can see things around them, most of the time having to do with their prey.
+The way that they bobs its head helps them to understand the distance around them and helps them to be able to judge the position of other things.

 Why do owls come out during the day?

-Most owls are nocturnal which means that they sleep during the day and only come out at night, but there are some owls that are active both during the night and the day.
+Most are nocturnal which means that they sleep during the day and only come out at night, but there are some that are active both during the night and the day.